 Age spots or liver spots are pigmented spots on the skin which are flat and brown.

-These usually appear as we age and may darken with sun exposure thus, face, shoulders and hands tend to be common areas of the body you will notice their appearance.
+These usually appear as we age and may darken with hair removal and sun exposure thus, face, neck, shoulders, back, bikini and hands tend to be common areas of the body you will notice their appearance.

 Enlarged pores may result from consistently and/or improperly extracting whiteheads, blackheads, or ingrown hair.
 If proper treatment or product is not administered after extraction, to constrict the pore, debris and dirt will accumulate and start the cycle over again.